code-craka/creavibe-pro/docs/company-pages-deployment-guide.md

-# Creavibe.pro Company Pages Deployment Guide
+# CreaVibe Company Pages Deployment Guide

-This guide provides step-by-step instructions for deploying the Creavibe.pro company pages (About, Careers, and Contact) to Vercel.
+This guide provides step-by-step instructions for deploying the CreaVibe company pages (About, Careers, and Contact) to Vercel.

 ## Prerequisites

 Before deploying, ensure you have:

 1. A GitHub account
-2. Access to the Creavibe.pro repository
+2. Access to the CreaVibe repository
 3. A Vercel account linked to your GitHub account

 ## Deployment Steps